gnorton-missioncloud/technical_training_docs/mermaid/README.md

 extends markdown with the diagram support.
 Together they provide a solid base to view rendered versions of the documentation you are working on.

+##### Note

+I am doing this demo in GitHub as the browser pluging is a little buggy at this time it is displaying some text blocks without the `mermaid` "type" as diagrams.

 ![Local Screenshot](../../assets/Screenshot-Local-Markdown-Mermaid.png?raw=true)

 #### Plug-ins